vg-mjg/saki-portable-online/README.md

 ## Saki setup
 1. Start Saki/Achiga
-2. Open multiplayer (4th option in main menu for Saki, 3rd for Achiga)
+2. Open multiplayer (3rd option)
 3. Select common table

 ## Bugs
 1. Moving the cursor too fast freezes the game
 2. Table 1 doesn't work?
-3. If error, run ppsspp as administrator/sudo
+3. If error, try to run ppsspp as administrator/sudo
 4. Kuro is banned from friendlies due to completely bullshit power
 5. Toki and Teru should read waits but this seems to be bugged (needs a v1.01 patch?)